cssnr/homebrew-action/README.md

 ### Permissions

-The default `GITHUB_TOKEN` will not work unless the `repo` is workflow is in the repo.
+The default `GITHUB_TOKEN` will not work unless workflow is in the same `repo` as the tap.

 Therefore, you need to create a Personal Access or Fine Grained Access Token.